Night Visions: Commercial performance

 The album debuted at number two on the Billboard 200 in the United States, selling more than 83,000 copies within its first week.
 It also peaked at the summit of the Billboard Alternative Albums chart and Rock Albums chart.
 It has appeared in the top ten albums on the Billboard 200 in 2012, 2013 and 2014 (as well as topping the Alternative Albums chart in each of those years) and has not fallen off the chart once as of February 25, 2015.
 The album debuted at number two in the United Kingdom, narrowly losing the top slot to Justin Timberlake's The 20/20 Experience.
-As of August 31, 2021, the album has received a 7× platinum certification in the United States by the Recording Industry Association of America (RIAA), for certified sales of 7 million units in the country alone.
+As of 2 December 2024, the album has received an 8× platinum certification in the United States by the Recording Industry Association of America (RIAA), for certified sales of 8 million units in the country alone.

 The album was the fourth best-selling album in the US in 2013 with over 1.4 million copies sold for the year.
 As of February 2015, it had sold a total of 2.5 million copies in the US and earned double Platinum status.
 It was also the third best-selling album in Canada with 179,000 copies sold.

 To date, three singles from the album charted in the Billboard Top 20, and five have charted on the UK Top 40.
 In the US, "It's Time" has sold more than 2 million copies in the United States, "Radioactive" has sold more than 10 million and "Demons" has sold more than 5 million.
 Both "Radioactive" and "Demons" spent more than 60 weeks on the Billboard Hot 100, making Imagine Dragons the first artist to accomplish such a feat.